History of Itasca Park District

 Springbrook Nature Center Renovation

 An Illinois Department of Natural Resources Capital Museum Grant was awarded to the Itasca Park District in the amount of $335,000 for renovation of the Springbrook Nature Center.
 The project will replace 3 climate-control units, a water heater, siding, roofing and insulation.
 In addition a wall of wet and dry animal exhibits will be built.
 Total cost of the project will be $490,000 with the Village of Itasca donating $100,000, the Park District adding $50,000, Friends of Springbrook donating $2,500 and the Itasca Lions Club funding $2,500.
-This project is partially completed and the IDNR Grand continues to be on hold as of 5/2018.
+This project is partially completed.

 Ray Franzen Bird SanctuaryJanuary 2015